Jack-Tack/CPE-487-Space-Invaders/README.md

   * If you truly created your code/project from scratch, describe that in brief here.
 * Conclude with a summary of the process itself – who was responsible for what components (preferably also shown by each person contributing to the github repository!), the timeline of work completed, any difficulties encountered and how they were solved, etc.
 =======================================================================================================================================================================================
+# DESCRIPTION OF BEHAVIOR

+* Upper Button is shoot
+* Middle Button is start
+* Left Button is left
+* Right Button is right

 * Extend the FPGA code developed in Lab 3 (Bouncing Ball) and Lab 6 (PONG) to create a 'space invaders' type of game on a 800x600 [Video Graphics Array](https://en.wikipedia.org/wiki/Video_Graphics_Array) (VGA) monitor (See Section 8 on VGA Port and Subsection 8.1 on VGA System Timing of the [Reference Manual]( https://reference.digilentinc.com/_media/reference/programmable-logic/nexys-a7/nexys-a7_rm.pdf))

   * The Digilent Nexys A7-100T board has a female [VGA connector](https://en.wikipedia.org/wiki/VGA_connector) that can be connected to a VGA monitor via a VGA cable or a [High-Definition Multimedia Interface](https://en.wikipedia.org/wiki/HDMI) (HDMI) monitor via a [VGA-to-HDMI converter](https://www.ventioncable.com/product/vga-to-hdmi-converter/) with a [micro-B USB](https://en.wikipedia.org/wiki/USB_hardware) power supply.